 Multiple train lines operate to and from Omiya – including both rapid and local services.
-For international visitors, the lines of most use and interest will be:
+For international visitors, the following Shinkansen / ‘Bullet Train’ lines will be of most interest:

-Hokuriku Shinkansen – running from Tokyo to Kanazawa via Nagano
+— HOKURIKU: running from Tokyo to Kanazawa via Nagano

-Joetsu Shinkansen – running from Tokyo to Niigata via Echigo-Yuzawa
+— JOETSU: running from Tokyo to Niigata via Echigo-Yuzawa